PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dnscrypt.rst

     :param string keyfile: Path to the corresponding key file
     :param bool active: Whether the certificate should be marked as active.
 Default is true

-  .. method:: DNSCryptContext:markActive(serial)
+  .. method:: markActive(serial)

     Mark the certificate with serial `serial` as active, meaning it will be advertised to clients.

     :param int serial: The serial of the number to mark as active

-  .. method:: DNSCryptContext:markInactive(serial)
+  .. method:: markInactive(serial)

     Mark the certificate with serial `serial` as inactive, meaning it will not be advertised to clients but can still be used to answer queries tied to this certificate.

     :param int serial: The serial of the number to mark as inactive

-  .. method:: DNSCryptContext:printCertificates()
+  .. method:: printCertificates()

     Print all the certificates.

-  .. method:: DNSCryptContext:reloadCertificates()
+  .. method:: reloadCertificates()

     .. versionadded:: 1.6.0

     Reload the current TLS certificate and key pairs.

-  .. method:: DNSCryptContext:removeInactiveCertificate(serial)
+  .. method:: removeInactiveCertificate(serial)

     Remove the certificate with serial `serial`.
 It will not be possible to answer queries tied to this certificate, so it should have been marked as inactive for a certain time before that.